 Tour & Guide of Historic Bethesda

-The inside of Bethesda shows the influence of the Gothic revival that had such an important roll in the architecture of the Victorian period.
+The interior of Bethesda shows the influence of the Gothic revival that had such an important role in the architecture of the Victorian period.
 Beginning with the ceiling, the pointed wooden arches gave the name “Gothic” to this style.
 Note the heavy use of carved wood, so loved by Victorian builders.
 These arches are called working arches by architects, that is to say, they actually perform the function of holding up the roof and are not there for decoration.

 II 1858-1861 Renovations

-In the rectorship of The Rev. Robert C. Rogers, the building had its first major change.
+During the rectorship of The Rev. Robert C. Rogers, the building had its first major change.
 Originally the nave of Bethesda was much smaller than it is today.
-Thanks to the skillful blending, this is lost to the eye today.
+Thanks to skillful blending, this is lost to the eye today.
 There were no side aisles or pews.
 The nave was in the shape of a cross.
 The outer walls, between the tower and the transepts, were moved out on a line with the outer walls of the transepts.
 This gives the church a more rectangular shape today.

 The stained glass windows on the sides and rear have a mixture of Old and New Testament symbols.
 The Star of David, a beautiful chalice, the all-seeing eye (found on the back of our dollar bill), the pelican biting itself to feed its young by shedding its blood, and the Tablets of the Commandments, with the New Testament, can be found depicted among them.

-To your left the three large windows on the eastern transept are called the Resurrection windows, as the center one shows Christ coming out of the tomb, recalling one of the basic beliefs of Christianity.
+The three large windows on the eastern transept are called the Resurrection windows, as the center one shows Christ coming out of the tomb, recalling one of the basic beliefs of Christianity.
 In style the figures are almost Byzantine or Eastern Orthodox.
 The figures and faces are elongated, and there is little attempt at realism.
 The heavy bearded, youthful Christ, with deep spiritual eyes, was a favorite style of the Eastern Church and may be seen in many icons of him.

 III 1880’s Renovations

 Around 1887, there was a major renovation of the church which changed the exterior and interior of Bethesda a great deal.
-In 1887, the narthex, bell tower, and bells were added, in memory of Rockwell Putnam and children, by Elizabeth Haight Putnam.
+In 1887, the narthex, bell tower, and bells were added, in memory of Rockwell Putnam and children, by Elizabeth Haight Putnam, Rockwell Putnam’s wife.
 Also, along with the stained glass window above the altar, mentioned earlier, the baptismal font, given in memory of Samuel A. Willoughby by his son, Hugh, came at this time.
-In its heavy use of marble and with the carved wood, its Victorian Gothic origin is revealed.
+Its heavy use of marble and with the carved wood, its Victorian Gothic origin is revealed.
 The eight columns holding up the basin symbolize the eight days elapsing between the birth of Jesus and his circumcision, when he was formerly named and presented at the Temple.
 Around the side of the Font, are many of the earliest and most common Christian symbols: the Dove; the three Fish interlocked in a triangle; the Lamb of God; and IHS, meaning Jesus.
-The Mass Ewer, used for bringing water to the Font, may be one of the oldest articles in the building, dating from the 1860′s.
+The Mass Ewer, used for bringing water to the Font, may be one of the oldest articles in the building, dating from the 1860s.
 The Font was originally where the Side Altar is today.
 For those who know Saratoga’s history, the Altar Cross, on the Side Altar, was given in memory of Madame Jumel, a rather famous and notorious summer resident of Saratoga at the turn of the nineteenth century.

-The High Altar area was extensively changed in the 1880′s, although the lectern and pulpit were a part of the original building.
+The High Altar area was extensively changed in the 1880s, although the lectern and pulpit were a part of the original building.
 The heavy wrought iron Rood Screen (named for the cross on top) was added.
-It separates the congregation from the High Altar or sanctuary area, where the most solemn consecration of the elements for communion take place.
+It separates the congregation from the High Altar or sanctuary area, where the most solemn consecration of the elements for communion takes place.
 On the floor is a mosaic cross, done in Eastern Orthodox style and is made of hundreds of little pieces of marble.
 Here also is a plaque given in memory of The Rev. Irving G. Rouillard, who served Bethesda for thirty-two years as rector, 1918-1950.
 On either side are the pews for the Daniel Jones, Griffith Memorial Choir, the Adult Choir of the Schola Cantorum on the left, and the children of the Treble Choir on the right.
 The organ in the Sanctuary was built by Casavant Freres of Montreal, Canada in 1967.
 This, German Baroque three manual, organ consists of 38 stops and 50 ranks, which is equivalent to approximately 3000 pipes.